This integration is powered by Singer's Google CloudSQL MySQL tap and certified by Stitch. Check out and contribute to the repo on GitHub.

 - If you aren’t signed into your Stitch account, sign in now.

 On the Stitch Dashboard page, click the Add Integration button.

-Click the CloudSQL MySQL icon.
+- Locate and click the Google CloudSQL MySQL icon.

 Fill in the fields as follows: